BestTimesToVisit.com Logo

 safety

-Listen carefully to your guides at all times; they are experts in wildlife behavior and know how to keep you safe.
-Never wander off on your own, especially after dark, and always maintain a respectful distance from animals.
-Remember, you are in their home.
+Listen carefully to your guides at all times; they are experts in wildlife behavior and know the safest routes.
+Never wander off on your own, especially at night, and always keep a safe distance from animals, even if they appear calm.
+Remember, you are in their natural habitat.

 culture

-When visiting local villages, a small gift like school supplies or practical items for the community is often appreciated more than money.
-Always ask permission before taking photos of people, and a simple 'dumela' (hello) goes a long way in showing respect.
+When visiting local villages, a small gift like school supplies or basic medical items is greatly appreciated, but always ask your guide first about appropriate donations.
+It's also customary to greet people with a smile and a polite 'dumela' (hello in Setswana) – a little effort goes a long way in showing respect.

 food